-- The network planning technique PERT uses the “average duration “, which is calculated from optimistic, most frequent and pessimistic duration.
+- The network planning technique PERT uses the “average duration “, which is calculated from optimistic, most frequent and pessimistic time span.

-- The Critical Path Method uses the “most frequent duration”, which usually deviates from the average duration.
+- The Critical Path Method uses the “most frequent duration”, which usually deviates from the average period.

 - In principle, a “maximum duration” can also be used for planning processes whose result is uncertain.
-A task with a maximum duration is often followed by a milestone at which the progress of the project can be decided.
+A task with a maximum time span is often followed by a milestone at which the progress of the project can be decided.